rubengerritsen/L-systems/README.md

 `LSystems_examples.py` is a module that illustrates the use of the LSystems module.
 `LSystems_visualise.py` is a module for quick visualisations of some L-systems.
+`LSystems_3D.py` contains a 3D turtle graphics class and applies this to L-systems.
+As a result 3D trees can be simulated using L-systems.
+The code also allows for the simulation of tropisms.

 ## What are L-systems:
 For a quick intro into the world of L-systems see: